Parsik Tunnel: History

 After the Independence of India, and Incorporation of GIPR into the Central Railway in 1951.
 The Maintenance work of this tunnel was taken over by Central Railway.

-On 5 May 2018, Central Railway converted the electrified tunnel from 1.5 kV DC to 25 kV 50 Hz AC Overhead line for a smooth ride with less breakdown for the commuters.
+On 12 January 2014, Central Railway converted the Parsik tunnel, - slow line, - fast line, and -LTT 5th/6th lines from 1.5 kV DC to 25 kV 50 Hz AC Overhead line.

 New Projects

 Two new tunnels have been planned across the Parsik Hill. one of these will be parallel to the existing tunnel for fast suburban train and freight trains and the second one for slow suburban trains between and stations.